NormanDunbar/QLWikiConverter/QLWikiConverter.rst

 DokuWiki uses a double backslash to force a linefeed, but this has a foible in that it must be either:

 -   At the end of a line; or
--   Followed by at least one whitespace character. (space, tab etc).
+-   Followed by at least one white space character. (space, tab etc).

 ..  code-block:: none